lianqiw/maos/docs/20_compile.md

 ## Installing GTK+ in MAC OS and Compile Monitor, Drawdaemon (Optional)

-For macOS, it is simplest to install gtk and gtk-mac-integration using homebrew (or macport).
+For macOS, it is the simplest to install gtk and gtk-mac-integration (only for gtk+-3) using homebrew (or macport).
 For manual install, follow the instructions on [page](https://www.gtk.org/docs/installations/) to install gtk+ for osx and configure the envirionmental parameters.
-Version 2 and 3 are supported.
 Make sure `pkg-config` is in the `PATH`.
+Version 2, 3, and 4 are supported.
+Highest version is chosen unless explicitly disabled (see below).

 Now rerun `autogen.sh`, `configure` and `make`.
 Monitor and drawdaemon should appear in `bin` folder now.
 To select gtk version when multiple ones are available:
 ```
-$src_dir/configure --disable-gtk-3 #disables gtk-3
+$src_dir/configure --disable-gtk-3 #disable gtk-3
-$src_dir/configure --disable-gtk-2 #disable gtk-2 (gtk-3 is used by default)
+$src_dir/configure --disable-gtk-4 #disable gtk-4
 ```

 # Graphical User Interface